 When this shame pokes its head up, we start to pretend.
 This particular pretense is different from our “normal” mask—power mask, love mask or serenity mask—that attempts to cover up our destructiveness, cruelty and general lack of integrity.
 This different pretense is actually deeper, and it’s more subtle.
 In this case, we’ll pretend things we actually feel.

-So for example, in a case where we already feel love, we may hide our real love because it makes us feel naked, and instead create a false love.
+So for example, in a case where we already feel love, we may hide our real love because it makes us feel naked.
+Instead, we create a false love.
 Or we may truly feel anger, as we are today, but since this anger feels so naked, we manufacture a false anger.
 Same for sadness.
 We might feel mortified to acknowledge our own sadness, even to ourselves, so we slap on a fake sadness that we can easily display to others.
 Perhaps we really are experiencing pleasure, but because this feels humiliating to expose, we create false pleasure.
 We’ll also fake things like confusion and being puzzled.
 Whatever our true emotion, we find a way to intensify and dramatize it, effectively faking it.

-Walking around wearing this protective garment of fake feelings, we hide our Real Self and we’re the only ones—usually deep in our unconscious—who knows we’re doing this.
+Walking around wearing this protective garment of fake feelings, we hide our Real Self.
+And we’re the only ones—usually deep in our unconscious—who knows we’re doing this.
 This “protective garment” of ours also acts like an anesthesia, numbing the vibrancy of life.
 For what we have done is built a screen between us and our Real Self.
 This effectively separates us from the reality of our own inner being, which we can’t stand but feel compelled to imitate.
 We are counterfeiting our own existence.

 In the end, because the moving stream of life seems so dangerous to us, we act in ways that affect our personal dignity.
 What a tragic illusion!
 For the stark truth is this: We can only be truly safe when we reunite with the source of all that life is, and then we will find true dignity.
 For then we will overcome the shame we feel about being real, however that is showing up in this moment.